carboxylman/stackdb/doc/user-guide.md

 ### dumptarget ###

+The `dumptarget` program is the original "test" program we evolved as we developed Stackdb.
+We don't recommend using it, but it can be a useful tool to place probes on functions, addresses, sourcefile/lines, and variables --- using the "old" `target_monitor()` style (a single, blocking event loop --- probetargets, for instance, uses `target_monitor_evloop()` to be able to monitor multiple targets at once).
+Basic usage would look like

+    $ dumptarget -t gdb --qemu --kvm --gdb-host 127.0.0.1 --gdb-port 1234 \
+        --qemu-libvirt-domain vm1 --qemu-mem-path /hugetlbfs/libvirt/qemu/qemu_back_mem.pc.ram.* \
+        -M /tftpboot/roots/centos5.5-x86_64/boot/vmlinux-syms-2.6.18-308.el5 \
+        --overlay 'bash:-t os-process -s -R /tftpboot/roots/centos5.5-x86_64'
+        sys_open make_child

+to place probes on `sys_open` in the Linux kernel in the base target, and on `make_child` in the bash process the overlay target is attached to.

+### probetargets ###

+The `probetargets` program is a modern, less-complicated version of `dumptarget`, but it only accepts symbols to place probes on.
+However, you can also prefix each symbol with the ID of a target.
+So, you could run the command above like this:

+    $ probetargets \
+        --base '-t gdb -i 10 --qemu --kvm --gdb-host 127.0.0.1 --gdb-port 1234 \
+                --qemu-libvirt-domain vm1 \
+                --qemu-mem-path /hugetlbfs/libvirt/qemu/qemu_back_mem.pc.ram.* \
+                -M /tftpboot/roots/centos5.5-x86_64/boot/vmlinux-syms-2.6.18-308.el5' \
+        --overlay '10:bash:-t os-process -i 20 -s -R /tftpboot/roots/centos5.5-x86_64'
+        10:sys_open 20:make_child

+because you want to place the `sys_open` probe on target id 10, and the `make_child` probe on target id 20.

 ### dumpthreads ###

+`dumpthreads` can dump (detailed) information about each thread in a target, and it can loop and dump threads at a given interval.

 ### backtrace ###

+`backtrace` can dump backtraces for target threads.

 ### spf ###

+`spf` is a generic, multi-target, multi-stack debugger with a very simple configuration file interface.
+See `tools/spf/README.spf` in the source tree for a detailed manual.

 ### syscall ###

+[ TDB. ]

 ### cfi_check ###

+[ TDB. ]

 ### rop_checkret ###

+[ TDB. ]